-\begin{proof}[Proof of Lemma~\ref{lem:A2chain_from_fib_inv}] We use notation from the proof of Lemma~\ref{lem:A2chain_from_fib}.
+\begin{proof}[Proof of Lemma~\ref{lem:A2chain_from_fib_inv}] We use the notation from the proof of Lemma~\ref{lem:A2chain_from_fib}.
 Arguing as in that proof $\ii$-invariantly, we can again assume $\Omega$ is standard on $U'(p)$.
 The formulas for $L_1,L_2$ are invariant under the change $x_i\mapsto -x_i$, $i\le l$, so $L_1,L_2$ are $\ii$-invariant.
 This proves property~(2) from Proposition~\ref{prop:a2_in_sym_div}.
 Next, we already know $L_1$ intersects $L_2$ transversely at a single point.
-This point has coordinates $x_1=0,\ldots,x_{n-1}=0$, $x_n=z_2$.
-(Recall $z_2$ is a root of $h(x_n)-t$).
-This point is $\ii$-invariant.
-Moreover, it obviously belongs to the connected component of point $p$ in $E^\ii$, so property~(3) from Proposition~\ref{prop:a2_in_sym_div} holds.
-Property~(4) is true because $E^\ii$ locally around $\pi$ is given by $x_1=\ldots=x_l=0$ and so $L_i\cap\Sigma$ are transverse Lagrangians by the same reason as $L_i$ are.
+This point has co-ordinates $x_1=0,\ldots,x_{n-1}=0$, $x_n=z_2$.
+(Recall $z_2$ is a root of $h(x_n)-t$.)
+This intersection point is $\ii$-invariant, and it obviously belongs to the connected component of the point $p$ in $E^\ii$, so property~(3) from Proposition~\ref{prop:a2_in_sym_div} holds.
+Property~(4) is true because $E^\ii$ locally around $\pi$ is given by $x_1=\ldots=x_l=0$, and so $L_i\cap\Sigma$ are transverse Lagrangians for the same reason that the $L_i$ are.
 By their local construction, the $L_i$ do not intersect the connected components of $E_t^\ii$ other than $\Sigma$.

 It remains to explain property (5).
 Let $S^{n-1}\subset \R^n$ be the standard unit sphere.
-Let $\ii_0$ be the involution on $S^n$ which changes the sign of the first $k$ coordinates on $\R^n$.
+Let $\ii_0$ be the involution on $S^n$ which changes the sign of the first $k$ co-ordinates on $\R^n$.
 It naturally extends to an involution $\ii_0$ on $T^*S^n$.
-It is not hard to check there is an $(\ii,\ii_0)$-equivariant diffeomorphism $V(L_1)\to V(S^n)$ where $V(L_1)$ is an $\ii$-invariant tubular neighbourhood of $L_1\subset X$ and $V(S^n)$ is an $\ii_0$-invariant tubular neighborhood of the zero-section in $T^*S^n$.
-Then there is also an $(\ii,\ii_0)$-equivariant symplectomorphism $V(L_1)\to V(S^n)$, by an equivariant analogue of the Weinstein tubular neighborhood theorem.
+It is not hard to check there is an $(\ii,\ii_0)$-equivariant diffeomorphism $V(L_1)\to V(S^n)$ where $V(L_1)$ is an $\ii$-invariant tubular neighbourhood of $L_1\subset X$ and $V(S^n)$ is an $\ii_0$-invariant tubular neighbourhood of the zero-section in $T^*S^n$.
+Then there is also an $(\ii,\ii_0)$-equivariant symplectomorphism $V(L_1)\to V(S^n)$, by an equivariant analogue of the Weinstein tubular neighbourhood theorem.
 The Dehn twist in $T^*S^n$ is $\ii_0$-equivariant by definition.
 Its pullback via the equivariant symplectomorphism $V(L_1)\to V(S^n)$ is the desired $\ii$-equivariant Dehn twist inside $E_t$. \end{proof}